-SCHOOL HOURS AND CLASS SESSIONS:
+SCHOOL HOURS AND CLASS SESSIONS

-CAREER SCHOOL OF NY, INC. is open from 8:30 A.M. - 10:00 P.M.
+Career School Of NY, Inc. open from 8:30 A.M. - 10:00 P.M.
 Monday through Thursday and Friday from 8:30 A.M. - 4:30 P.M.
-Weekend Class Hours: 8 A.M. to 6 P.M.
-Saturday and Sunday through Friday.
+Weekend Classes are not available currently.

-ADDITIONAL INFORMATION:
+ADDITIONAL INFORMATION

-Current or prospective students wishing further consumer information not covered in this catalog should contact the appropriate individual listed below between the hours of 8:30A.M and 7:00P.M., Monday
+Current or prospective students wishing further consumer information not covered in this catalog should contact the appropriate individual listed below between the hours of 8:30A.M and 7:00P.M., Monday through Friday.